-It is a great time to find cheap grill deals.
-The weather is starting to cool down which means many summer products, like grills, are now on sale.
+This is a great time of year to find cheap grill deals.
+Summer is officially here and retailers have new model grills from most brands in stock.
 Getting outside and grilling is a great way to enjoy the weather (no matter the season) while making a delicious meal.
 If you’re looking for a new outdoor grill, search no more.
 We have rounded up some fantastic grill deals for you below.

 Charcoal grills use briquettes as fuel, which means they take more time to heat up.
 Briquettes are also more expensive than propane.
 However, if you don’t mind the extra prep time, cost, and grill cleaning, the flavor that charcoal provides cannot be matched by a gas or electric grill.
 Also, charcoal burns at a higher temperature than gas, so you can achieve a great sear on meats with charcoal as a heat source.